2i2c-org/docs/about/service-objectives.md

 ### Intentional downtime

 In some cases there may be intentional downtime for the infrastructure that we run.
-For example, if we need to undergo major maintenance of infrastructure transitions, it may necessitate bringing down the infrastructure for a few hours.
+For example, if we need to undergo major maintenance of infrastructure transitions.

 - We will communicate with communities before any intentional downtime.
 - We will aim for downtime windows that happen outside of heavy usage.